Categories

 Hyperbaric oxygen therapy is an outpatient treatment.
 There are two different types of chambers.

-1. The first chamber is designed for single-person use.
+• The first hyperbaric chamber is designed for single-person use.
 In the mono unit, you lie down on a table where you will be enclosed in a transparent chamber.

-2. The second type is an HBOT therapy room.
-In this chamber, multiple people are treated at once.
+• The second type is an HBOT therapy room where multiple people are treated simultaneously in the chamber.
 Each person will have an oxygen mask or a transparent hood over their head.
 You can either sit or lie down for the treatment.

 While in your therapy session, the air pressure will be around two or three times the normal air pressure.
-The feeling of fullness in your ears due to the increased air pressure will be temporary.
-Furthermore, health care staff will be in charge of monitoring you throughout the session.
+The sensation of fullness in your ears caused by the elevated air pressure will be short-lived.
+Furthermore, healthcare staff will be in charge of monitoring you throughout the session.

 The hyperbaric oxygen therapy treatment results will be different for each patient.
-Some will need more than one session to be fully treated.
+Some individuals may require multiple sessions to complete their treatment fully.

 Rely on NexGen Hyperbaric to Treat Your Medical Condition